cupteanacious/DeCoRe/DCR/README.md

 	Microsoft.NETCore.App 7.0.4

 MSBuild version 17.5.0+6f08c67f3 for .NET

+JDK 17

+Apache Maven 3.9.5
 ```

 # Running the CLI

-To run the CLI from a terminal, go to the folder `DCRCompiler/DCRCompiler.CLI/` and run the command: `dotnet run`.
+To run the CLI from a terminal, go to the folder `DeCoRe/DCR/DCR.CLI` and run the command: `dotnet run`.
 This will output a help message of how to use the CLI.
-For a quick test, run `dotnet run --run-example`.
+Typically, you will run it like so:
+`dotnet run --flatten --codegen --output <output_path> <input_file>`
+E.g.:
+`dotnet run --flatten --codegen --output ./out examples/buyer-seller-shipper.json`

+To get dot notation outputted as well, include `--dot`.
+It will be saved in `<output_folder>/graphviz/<input_filename>.dot`.
+Grab it and use e.g. https://dreampuf.github.io/GraphvizOnline/ to visualize it.

+If an ArguParseException occurs because of malformed arguments, it often makes more sense to look at the usage example from the help message, than what the reported error is, as it can be misleading.
+`USAGE: dcr_compiler.exe [--help] [--flatten] [--codegen] [--dot] [--force <bool>] [--verbose] [--overwrite] [--output <path>] <DCR File>`

 # Tests